Alessandro-Bampa/toth/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

-This project generate the documentation for rest api in OpenAPI format
+This project generate the documentation from rest api in OpenAPI format

 ## Running the application in dev mode